 § 18.2-308.
 Carrying concealed weapons; exceptions; penalty.

-You can not possess a firearm, switchblade knife or weapon in such a manner that it is not visible.
-You can not conceal it on your person (inside or a jacket or waistband, etc.), or in a vehicle where it can not be seen in plain view unless it is locked in a center console, glove box or trunk; separate from the ammunition.
+You can not possess a firearm, switchblade knife, or weapon in such a manner that it is not visible.
+You can not conceal it on your person (inside or a jacket or waistband, etc.), or in a vehicle where it can not be seen in plain view unless it is locked in a center console, glove box, or trunk; separate from the ammunition.

 First Offense- Class 1 Misdemeanor– Confinement in jail for up to 12 months, or a fine up to $2,500.00 or both penalties.
-A second violation of this section or a conviction under this section subsequent to any conviction under any substantially similar ordinance of any county, city, or town shall be punishable as a Class 6 felony (Imprisonment for 1 to 5 years; or, at the discretion of the jury or court, either confinement in jail for up to 12 months or a fine not more that $2,500.00, or both penalties), and a third or subsequent such violation shall be punishable as a Class 5 felony (Imprisonment for 1 to 10 years; or, at the discretion of the jury or court, either confinement in jail for up to 12 months or a fine not more that $2,500.00, or both penalties.)
+A second violation of this section or a conviction under this section subsequent to any conviction under any substantially similar ordinance of any county, city, or town shall be punishable as a Class 6 felony (Imprisonment for 1 to 5 years; or, at the discretion of the jury or court, either confinement in jail for up to 12 months or a fine not more than $2,500.00, or both penalties), and a third or subsequent such violation shall be punishable as a Class 5 felony (Imprisonment for 1 to 10 years; or, at the discretion of the jury or court, either confinement in jail for up to 12 months or a fine not more than $2,500.00, or both penalties.)

 If you want to have a concealed weapon, you will need a permit.
 You may apply for a concealed weapon permit in the Circuit Court where you live.